Ibrokhimzodab/se2-office-queue/Restrospective/Retrospective-Template.md

 - What lessons did you learn (both positive and negative) in this sprint?

-  We should have more meeting session to improve the cooperation, for example between the back-end and front-end team.
+  We should have more meeting sessions to improve the cooperation, for example between the back-end and front-end team.
-  As positive we could say that we were able to deliver something.
+  As a positive aspect we could say that we were able to deliver something.

 - Which improvement goals set in the previous retrospective were you able to achieve?